jacobgb24/SmashRandomizer/app_suspended.md

 caused the app to be auto-flagged and removed._

 _While this surprised me, the reasoning somewhat made sense.
 The application does heavily use copy-righted content.
 However, I believe it is within fair use since the app makes no profit, and does not detract from the value of Smash Bros.
-Infact, it increases the game's value by acting as a companion.
+In fact, it increases the game's value by acting as a companion.
 So I made the following appeal statement:_

 ---